ademidoff/dba/Readme.md

 # DB Administrator

-This app is supposed to help the DBA people to help administer MSSQL, Postgres and MySQL databases.
-The server part is based on Node.js, Express.js and Sequelize.js (the latter being a node.js module that does a great job of abstracting away differences in SQL engines).
+This app is supposed to help the DBA people to help administer MSSQL, Postgres, MySQL and MariaDB databases.
+The server part is based on Node.js, Express.js and Sequelize.js (the latter being a NodeJS module that does a great job of abstracting away differences in SQL engines).

 The following files are all needed to build and load the application.